Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | 36 | If a robot helped you with lifting only when you need its help, would you feel that | The robot respects my independence; The robot does not respect my independence |
 | 37 | If a robot helped you with lifting only when you need its help, would you feel that your job is at stake? | Not at all; Somewhat; Absolutely |

-## Perceptions Towards Data Privacy on Robots
+## Perceptions Towards Data Privacy on Robots Questions and Possible Response Values

 The following questions were asked to participants to garner perceptions towards privacy when robots use different forms of sensing to determine need for assistance: